Nobis Hotel: What Lies Beneath Its Cover

 As usual, I found out about this hotel through the amazing hotel website Tablet Hotels.
 Even though Nobis Hotel does not occupy a gigantic building (which makes it nice), it is still big enough to host a separate bar, bistro, many separate common areas and a restaurant.
 The rooms and common areas all have their own unique design.
-The rooms are immaculately clean with most of them having good sized windows overlooking one of the nicest squares in the city.
-The only thing that I wish was different was the location of the breakfast area, which is in the basement floor in a windowless area.
+The rooms are immaculately clean with most of them having good sized windows overlooking one of the nicest squares in Stockholm – Norrmalmstorg Square.
+The only thing that I wish was different was the location of the breakfast area, which is in the basement floor in a windowless room.
 That’s probably why I spent better part of my stay in this hotel at the upstairs bistro, which had good food, nice atmosphere and full size windows overlooking the street.
 The separate bar is also on the first floor and gets quite full as early as 4 pm during winter days in Stockholm (it gets dark at around 3.30 pm).

-Nobis Hotel: The Birthplace of Stockholm Syndrome
+The Origin Story of Stockholm Syndrome

 In terms of the location, Nobis Hotel is within a fifteen minutes walk from Gamla Stan – the famous historical district of Stockholm.
 Fifteen minutes can sometime be a long walk in Stockholm especially during its winter with the bitter cold but the city is well covered by a subway network and is in fact famous with its artsy lighting of its subway stations.

-Just like anything else in Stockholm, Nobis Hotel cannot be described as a budget friendly option with its nightly rates of around USD 270-300 but check out the website as they usually publish promotions if you stay for three or more nights.
+Just like anything else in Stockholm, Nobis Hotel cannot be described as a budget friendly option with its nightly rates of around USD 270-300 but check out their website as they usually publish promotions if you stay for three or more nights.
 Ah also – I just heard that Nobis is opening another hotel in Copenhagen, Denmark and they again picked a remarkable building – a building that has originally served as Royal Danish Conservatory of Music.